Generating Polygon Differences with the Clipper Transformer

 Add an Inspector transformer to the canvas and connect it to the AreaCalculator_2 output port.
 Run the workspace and view the output in Visual Preview.

-In Visual Preview, you will see that each park will have had the building footprints cut from it, and will possess an area measurement both with and without the buildings.
+In Data Preview, you will see that each park has had its building footprints removed and that it has an area measurement both with and without the buildings.

 VPOutput.png